elais/agents-blackjack/README.md

         [INFO] BUILD SUCCESS
         [INFO] ------------------------------------------------------------------------

     Your code is now passing the tests that were given to you.
-This is a good sign, but note that a successful `mvn test` does not guarantee you full credit on an assignment.
+This is a good sign, but note that **a successful `mvn test` does not guarantee you full credit on an assignment**.
 We will run extra tests on your code when grading it.
 For example, the tests you have been given do not test your handling of ACE cards.

 ## Save your changes while you work